 What is Elimination?
 Definition and Workplace PHS Impact

-The impact of elimination is a permanent reduction in the organization's risk profile.
-When a hazard is eliminated, the need for training, monitoring, and "resilience building" related to that specific hazard disappears.
-This creates a safer environment by default, rather than requiring employees to navigate around known dangers.
+The impact of structural elimination is a permanent, measurable reduction in the organization's risk profile.
+When a workplace hazard is removed entirely, the ongoing requirement for specialized training, constant monitoring, and individual resilience-building related to that specific stressor disappears.
+This approach creates a healthy workplace environment by design, rather than requiring employees to constantly navigate around known operational dangers.

 Why Elimination Matters for Leaders & HR

-1. Maximum ROI: While it may require an initial operational shift, elimination is often the cheapest long-term solution because it stops the ongoing costs of absenteeism, turnover, and disability claims associated with that hazard.
+While removing an outdated workflow can require an initial operational shift, elimination frequently represents the most cost-effective long-term solution.
+It stops the compounding financial drain of absenteeism, regrettable turnover, and complex disability claims tied to that specific hazard.

 How to Address Elimination in Your Organization